panviz/kms/README.md

 Project description and documentation is available on [Wiki](http://github.com/graphiy/kms/wiki)

 Project development is fully open for everyone on [Trello](https://trello.com/b/W1Zvc6Pn/kms).
-And we would highly appreciate your feedback.
-Please, file an [issue](https://github.com/Graphiy/kms/issues) or drop a letter to [Dmitra](http://dmitra.com/contact)
+And we highly appreciate your feedback.
+Please, file an [issue](https://github.com/Graphiy/kms/issues), vote for [features](https://trello.com/b/W1Zvc6Pn/kms) or drop a [letter to Dmitra](http://dmitra.com/contact)

 Graphiy is open-source proprietary product available now for free.